 Screen Negative: The infant under your care “screens negative” for all conditions included on the Manitoba newborn screen panel.

 Repeat Sample: If the initial sample is unacceptable, or if the results reveal mild abnormalities of certain analytes (not critical), you may be contacted by the Cadham Provincial laboratory to obtain another sample.
-The metabolic team will only become involved if results are presently abnormal or clinical symptoms are present.
+The metabolic team will only become involved if results are persistently abnormal or clinical symptoms are present.

 Screen Positive: The results suggest critically abnormal analytes or a pattern suggestive of an inborn error of metabolism.
 A positive screen does not necessarily mean that the baby has a disorder, but that further investigations are required.
 The Metabolic team is involved in the follow-up of all critically abnormal results.